BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 *Multiple inheritance* is an object-oriented concept in which a class can inherit behavior and attributes from more than one parent class.

-Together with single inheritance and composition, *multiple inheritance* offers another way of sharing code between classes and can bring a lot of value when used correctly.
+Along with single inheritance and composition, *multiple inheritance* offers another way of sharing code between classes that can be very beneficial if used correctly.

 Through the rest of the article we'll elaborate on its proper use cases as well as provide the Swift implementation.